On this page

 Computer Skills Required

 - You will be expected to have access to the Internet through a local Internet Service Provider (ISP).
 NIACC does not provide dial-up Internet access services, but computers are available for use by students enrolled in credit classes in the NIACC computer labs at the NIACC campus in Mason City and Charles City, IA.
 Wireless Internet access is available most places on campus and in the residence halls.
 Users must have an account on the NIACC computer system.
-Your login information should have been provided to you at the time of registration.
-If you are having problems please call the Help Desk at 1-866-614-5020 or fill out the Web Support form (there may be a delay of two hours or more if you use the form).
+Your login information will be provided to you at the time of registration.
+If you are having problems please call the Help Desk at 1-866-614-5020 or fill out the Help Desk form (there may be a delay of two hours or more if you use the form).

 - You will need to know the basic e-mail commands to check mail, send, reply, forward and send attachments (for your e-mail software).